Ancient North Eurasian: Definition

-The ANE lineage is defined by association with the MA-1, or "Mal'ta boy", the remains of an individual who lived during the Last Glacial Maximum, 24,000 years ago in central Siberia, discovered in the 1920s.
-Together with the Yana Rhinoceros Horn Site samples, and Afontova Gora individuals, they are collectively referred to as 'Ancient North Siberians', who are distantly related to early West Eurasian hunter-gatherers.
+The ANE lineage, also known as Paleolithic Siberians, is defined by association with the "Mal'ta boy" (MA-1), the remains of an individual who lived during the Last Glacial Maximum, 24,000 years ago in central Siberia, discovered in the 1920s.
+Together with the Yana Rhinoceros Horn Site samples, and Afontova Gora individuals, they are collectively referred to as Ancient North Siberians, although Ancient North Eurasian is also used as a collective name for both MA-1 and Yana remains.